Mert-Cihangiroglu/cti-sharing-/README.md

     - Ensure you have `network.onnx`, `input.json`, and the SRS file ready.
     - Follow the provided commands to generate settings, compile the circuit, and deploy the Solidity verifier contract.

-## Requirements

-List of software and library requirements.

-## Installation

-Steps to install the project.

-## Usage

-Instructions on how to use the system once set up.

-## Contributing

-Guidelines for contributing to the project.

-## License

-License information.